shanpy/RDFExperiment/README.md

 - 8/3/2015: Learn and add Jena to project.
 Now app can read sample RDF file and get following properties: title, author fullname and year.

 - 8/4/2015: Add this README file.

+- 8/5/2015: Combine Jena and Elastic Search.
+Now app can index RDF file for following properties: title, author fullname and year.
+User can search keyword in title, and app will search for corresponding RDF entries.

+			Add D3.js pie chart example to try clinet-side data processing, using JavaScript.